Last Updated: 10/26/22 | October 26th, 2022

 But is Azerbaijan safe?

 On the whole, Azerbaijan is very safe.
-Since the country is ruled by a strongman who wants very much to increase tourism to the country, crimes against visitors are virtually unheard of.
+Since the country is ruled by a strongman who very much wants to increase tourism to the country, crimes against visitors are virtually unheard of.

 With that said, there are a few things to remember and a couple of locations to avoid.
 The tips below will help make your experience in Azerbaijan safe and enjoyable.